malbit/arqma-mq/README.md

 Thus, for example, a daemon could be configured to be allow Basic remote access with authentication (i.e. requiring a username/password login given out to people who should be able to access).

-For example, in lokid the categories described above have authentication levels of:
+For example, in arqmad the categories described above have authentication levels of:

 - `system` - Admin
 - `sn` - ServiceNode